khmelevskyi/book-library-liberium/README.md

-# 📚 Library Management System API
+# 📚 Liberium - A Library Management System with API

 A production-ready Django REST Framework API for managing a library system with user authentication, book management, and loan tracking.